 Machine learning in healthcare is defined as a technological assistance for providers to identify and predict adverse incidents by learning from past and present situations.
 Self-learning computers and software is being utilized in numerous other industries very effectively, however, implementing it into medical settings is much more difficult because of the type of data that is being collected and analyzed.
 It is very subjective to look at an x-ray and compare it to another individual’s; the value of an x-ray doesn’t lend itself to helping every other patient that is being seen.
 The complexity and quantitative factors are being assessed, and over time it may very well be possible to measure healthcare data in a way that is beneficial to everyone.

-What is being employed with machine learning is very much along the lines of the Google effect, where a doctor or healthcare professional doesn’t need to know every detail about treating a patient, but pulls up a patient’s healthcare record and couples that with a database-like system that looks at that individual, as well as everyone else that has had similar types of symptoms, and then can produce an analysis specific for treatment.
+What is being employed with machine learning is very much along the lines of the Google effect, where a doctor or healthcare professional doesn’t need to know every detail about treating a patient, but pulls up a patient’s healthcare record and couples that with a database-like system that looks at that individual, as well as everyone else that has had similar types of symptoms, and they can produce an analysis specific for treatment.

 The analysis takes into consideration many different factors that are hard to fully comprehend without the help of a machine learning system.
 In a very methodical and unbiased fashion, a machine learning system looks at: